abinit/abinit/doc/tutorial/compilation.md

 Files ending with `.so` are shared libraries (`.so` stands for *shared object*) whereas `.a` files are static libraries.
-In this tutorial, we will mainly use dynamic linking but this means that we have to set the value of LD_LIBRARY_PATH.
+In this tutorial, we will mainly use dynamic linking as this is the most common scenario but this also means that we need to set the value of the LD_LIBRARY_PATH environment variable.

 <!--
 So far so good, we managed to compile and install our version of BLAS/LAPACK.